-- (a) If the residual chlorine concentration meets a permitted activity standard in the regional plan, the water may be discharged to the nearest convenient stormwater system.
-Super chlorinated water can be discharged directly into the sewer or stormwater network provided the chlorine residual is < 2 mg/L. If it is > 2 mg/L, and it is not possible to discharge to a sewer, the isolated reservoir water will need to be dechlorinated with a Sodium Thiosulphate solution before discharging to the stormwater. - (b) If the water is to be discharged to the wastewater system, the discharge needs written approval from Wellington Water, which may include the need to consider trade waste bylaws and the rate of discharge so as not to overload the sewer pipes or any downstream wastewater pumping stations.
-The water should be tested before discharging to ensure depleted chlorine residual to ensure the FAC levels are < 2 mg/L. If draining to a sewer, consideration will need to be made to the rate of discharge so as not to overload the sewer pipes or any downstream wastewater pumping stations.
+- (a) If the residual chlorine concentration meets a permitted activity standard in the regional plan, the water may be discharged to the nearest convenient stormwater system. - (b) If the water is to be discharged to the wastewater system, the discharge needs written approval from Wellington Water, which may include the need to consider trade waste bylaws and the rate of discharge so as not to overload the sewer pipes or any downstream wastewater pumping stations.

-6.15.3.106.12.3.10 Refilling of the reservoir
+6.12.3.10Refilling of the reservoir